The five best activities to experience on a Brisbane to Townsville road trip

 Elliott Heads - Central Bundaberg

-Elliot Heads is a stunning Queensland beach located just a 15-minute drive from central Bundaberg.
+Elliot Heads is a stunning Queensland beach just a 15-minute drive from central Bundaberg.
 When travelling with the little ones, it’s best to stick to the river mouth, where the calmer waters allow for snorkelling, paddleboarding, and splashing around in the rock pools.

-1. Get out on the water
+2. Get out on the water

 Come to Proserpine, the first mainland port of call for visitors of Whitsunday Islands.